upydv/Image-Editor-Application/README.md

 Resize images to specified dimensions while maintaining aspect ratio or custom dimensions.
 Supports standard resolutions for various uses (web, print, mobile, etc.).

-Image to PDF
+<h3>Image to PDF</h3>
-<h3>Convert single or multiple images into a PDF file.</h3>
+Convert single or multiple images into a PDF file.
 Customize page orientation, size, and layout for PDF output.

-Image Grayscale (Black & White)
+<h3>Image Grayscale (Black & White)</h3>
-<h3>Apply a grayscale filter to images, removing all color to create a classic black-and-white effect.
+Apply a grayscale filter to images, removing all color to create a classic black-and-white effect.
-Adjust brightness and contrast to fine-tune the grayscale effect.</h3>
+Adjust brightness and contrast to fine-tune the grayscale effect.

-Image Sketching (Pen or Pencil Effect)
+<h3>Image Sketching (Pen or Pencil Effect)</h3>
-<h3>Transform images into pencil or pen-style sketches.
+Transform images into pencil or pen-style sketches.
-Includes options for line thickness and intensity to mimic realistic sketch effects.</h3>
+Includes options for line thickness and intensity to mimic realistic sketch effects.

-Enhance Image
+<h3>Enhance Image</h3>
-<h3>Automatically adjust colors, sharpness, and lighting to improve image quality.
+Automatically adjust colors, sharpness, and lighting to improve image quality.
-Manual options to adjust contrast, saturation, brightness, and clarity. </h3>
+Manual options to adjust contrast, saturation, brightness, and clarity.

-Background Blur
+<h3>Background Blur</h3>

-<h3>Blur the background while keeping the subject in focus to create a depth-of-field effect.
+Blur the background while keeping the subject in focus to create a depth-of-field effect.
-Adjustable blur intensity for customized background softness.</h3>
+Adjustable blur intensity for customized background softness.